 Norway's petroleum expertise is very important in a country that has seen significant economic growth in recent years.
 In 2013, an environmental assessment of the impact of oil and gas production was completed.

 The election in Kenya in 2013 was accompanied by considerable tension.
 For Norway the peaceful implementation of this election was the most important result of the development cooperation of that year.

-Norway will donate several hundred million kroner for building power plants in Liberia in the coming years.
-The work for ensuring access to electricity to the capital is well under way.
+Norway will provide several hundred million Norwegian kroner for the development of hydropower in Liberia in the coming years.
+Work to develop renewable energy and improve access to electricity is in full swing.

-Planting of five million trees, better prison conditions for inmates, better maternal & child health and subsidies for small-scale farmers.
-These are some of the initiatives in Malawi.
+The planting of over seven million trees, better conditions for convicts serving sentences, improved maternal and child health and subsidies for smallholders are some of the results of Norway's support.

 The coup d'état and conflict made development cooperation and humanitarian work difficult in Mali in 2012.
 Most of the aid was frozen after the coup.
 In 2013, a successful election for a new president was held, and aid resumed after the election.